 - You'll even find some Aramaic, but mainly in legal deeds and/or in frozen phrases.
-By the tenth century, Jewish Aramaic was no longer a spoken language outside a geographic region roughly contiguous with modern Kurdistan.
+By the tenth century, Jewish Aramaic was no longer a spoken language outside a geographic region roughly coterminous with modern Kurdistan.

 - Perplexities may, however, remain.
 When deciphering letters, for instance, you may be able to read every letter and translate every word, but you may still have trouble understanding what's going on.
 This is especially true with frequent correspondents, who have built up a context over time but aren't, alas, telling you what's going on.
 The key is knowing when the difficulty is merely yours or inherent in the text.
 Distinguishing between the two circumstances takes some experience; it can be easier to get there if you work with a study-partner or a group.

 - Princeton regularly offers graduate-level seminars in Judaeo-Arabic, Arabic and other geniza-related subjects through the Department of Near Eastern Studies.

 Dating and calendar systems

 - Sometimes documents are agreeable and explicitly give you their dates, but usually in calendars other than the common era (CE) such as the Anno Mundi, Hijrī and Seleucid.
 For more about the calendar systems in use in geniza documents (and how to convert those dates to common era dates) head over to our Glossary.

 - Even though most of the documents in the PGP survived in Cairo, they come from a vast swath of the planet stretching from Iberia (modern Spain and Portugal) to Sumatra.

 - Check out this interactive map, which contains some common points of origin for geniza fragments.
 The bigger the circle, the more documents started out there.